-Engineered with high-quality components to ensure a long lifespan, our digital handheld refractometers can withstand harsh environments, whether in the lab, on the factory floor, or on the go!
+Engineered with high-quality components to ensure a long lifespan, our digital handheld refractometers can withstand harsh environments on the go, in the production area, or in a quality control lab.

 Compared with analog refractometers, digital refractometers provide more reliable results, eliminate operator dependency, and assist in detecting errors.

 The handheld digital refractometer line, Refracto, stores up to 1,100 results and connects to EasyDirect PC software for enhanced data viewing.